ryanjkendrick/GoProAssistant/README.md

 A Python script is also supplied that will take the JSON supplied by the mobile app and the video from the GoPro and overlay the speed and altitude onto the video.

+*Note:* Your phone must be connected to the GoPro via WiFi to work.

 # Getting Started

 1. Add Recording Name and hit 'Record'.